GoldenZhedder409/Starter-pack/README.md

 # Starter-pack (What is this)
-It's just a tool that makes it easier for you to play with the terminal, download several programming languages, and the needs for your terminal
+This is a tool that makes it easier for you to play with the terminal, starting from downloading the requirements, adding tools, then installing several languages, this tool is available for (Termux, Ubuntu and Arch) 👍🏻

+---

 # How to use? 🚀
 ### Termux (Mobile/Android)📱